 - Providing support for faith integration across the curriculum

 - Participating in program, department, and School meetings as needed

 - Maintaining ongoing connection and collaboration with the California Council for Teacher Education (CCTE) and other relevant professional education organizations.

 - May be needed to work at alternative Regional Campuses or Sites.

 - A demonstrated, vibrant Christian faith compatible with the mission of Azusa Pacific University (faculty members are required to sign a “Statement of Faith,” available at http://www.apu.edu/about/believe, and to adhere to the policies outlined in the Faculty Handbook).

 - Must hold a valid California Education Specialist credential (credential from out of state must be eligible to be transferable to California)

-- PhD or EdD in education or a related field.
-A practitioner with 15+ years related K-12 experience, but without a doctorate can be considered.
+- PhD or EdD in education or a related field preferred.
+Master’s degree with appropriate experience will be considered.
+A practitioner with 15+ years related K-12 experience, including some higher education teaching experience, but without a doctorate can be considered.

 - Successful experience in use of online technologies for student assessment and teaching, with preference for prior experience in online or hybrid environments.

 - Experience with assistive technology tools and instructional strategies